Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Estimation of the parameters of compact binaries with ET

 A more detailed description of this fit is described in \S \ref{sec:bias_construct}.
-We include this function $\mathcal{F}(\rho^i_{21}, \rho^i_{31})$ in Equation 39 in SB2 as a prior information, and continue the rest of the analysis to estimate the parameters of a given the binary as described in SB2.
-In this work we fix the detection at a threshold value of accumulated effective SNR $\rho_{\rm eff}>8,$ and the SNR for $i^{th}$ segment in the $j^{th}$ detector $\rho^i_j> 3$ in at least one segment for $j = (1,2,3),$ corresponding to the three ET detectors comprising the single ET.
+We include this function $\mathcal{F}(\rho^i_{21}, \rho^i_{31})$ in Equation 39 in SB2 as prior information, and continue the rest of the analysis to estimate the parameters of a given binary as described in SB2.
+In this work, we fix the detection at a threshold value of accumulated effective S/N $\rho_{\rm eff}>8,$ and the S/N for $i^{th}$ segment in the $j^{th}$ detector $\rho^i_j> 3$ in at least one segment for $j = (1,2,3),$ corresponding to the three ET detectors comprising the single ET.
+We then use this improved algorithm to estimate the chirp mass, total mass, and redshift of a detected compact binary system from the three mock populations.